video:cutpoints

 The great advantage that this approach does have, though, is that producing the edited output file from your required edits is blisteringly fast - a couple of seconds and it's all over.
 4)

-Most editors re-encode the segments to a brand new video, which can take a considerable amount of time;
+Most editors re-encode the segments to a brand new video, which can take a considerable amount of time and may result in reduced picture quality;

 MMP simply does a copy/paste: it extracts parts of the original file and stitches them together.
 This also means the video quality is exactly that of the original file.
 5)